Free 30 Day Trial

 eG Enterprise monitors the Citrix Cloud Site in an agentless manner.
 The eG agent should be deployed on the Citrix Cloud Connector host to monitor the Citrix Cloud Site.

-The eG agent makes Cloud API calls to connect to the delivery controller on the Citrix Cloud, and pulls a wide variety of useful metrics pertaining to the controller.
+The eG agent makes Cloud API calls to connect to the delivery controller on the Citrix Cloud and pull a wide variety of useful metrics pertaining to the controller.
 To enable the eG agent to connect to and monitor the controller, you need to configure the eG agent with the following details:

 A valid customer ID: When configuring the Citrix Cloud service, you should have created an API client on the cloud, so that any external program can communicate with the cloud.
 This API client is tied to a customer ID.
-The Citrix Cloud API requires this customer ID, when calling REST APIs.
+The Citrix Cloud API requires this customer ID, when making the API calls.
 To get the customer ID for the API client that you have created in your environment, do the following:

 Select “Identity and Access Management” from the drop-down menu.
 An API Access page (see Figure 1 ) will open in the right panel.
 Look for the phrase , "use <customerID> as the customer parameter" in the right panel.
 The <customerID> displayed within that phrase (as highlighted in Figure 1) is the customer ID you need to configure the eG tests with.